-The CCGPS in mathematics require content to be taught in conjunction with the mathematical practices identified in the Common Core State Standards for Mathematics.
+The state-mandated content standards in mathematics require content to be taught in conjunction with the mathematical practices identified in the Common Core State Standards for Mathematics.
 These mathematical practice standards are necessary for students to master each of the mathematics content standards.
 Problem solving, reasoning, representation, connections, and communication are the critical dimensions of mathematical proficiency that all students need.

-The concepts and skills inherent in the process standards are integrated in items across the four content domains.
+The concepts and skills inherent in the practice standards are integrated in items across the content domains.